 Pearson, S., Mitchell, R. and Rapti, M. (2015)

 Pearson's survey of 380 SENCOs reveals the tensions between the strategic and operational aspects of the role.
-The research finds that effective SENCOs spend the majority of their time on quality-first teaching support and staff development rather than individual pupil casework.
+The research finds that effective SENCOs spend the majority of their time on quality-first teaching support and staff development rather than individual learner casework.
 The study provides benchmarks for how SENCOs can prioritise their time for maximum impact.

 Teacher Self-Efficacy in Inclusive Practise View study ↗ 11 citations